kubb-labs/kubb/docs/plugins/plugin-msw/index.md

 # @kubb/plugin-msw

-With the MSW plugin you can use [MSW](https://mswjs.io/) to create API mocks based on a Swagger file.
+With the MSW plugin you can use [MSW](https://mswjs.io/) to create API mocks.

 ## Installation